Adult Tonsillectomy

 • Your reactions or allergies to medicines

-• Problems that you or your family members have had with drugs used for anesthesia
+• Side effects that you or your family members have had with drugs used for anesthesia

-• Bleeding problems that you or your family members have, such as issues with blood clotting
+• Bleeding disorders that you or your family members have, such as issues with blood clotting

 Starting at midnight the night before the surgery, you won’t be able to eat anything.
 You may be able to have some liquids, but check with your doctor to see what’s allowed.

-Right after surgery, your health care team will watch your vital signs -- such as heart rate and breathing -- to make sure nothing goes wrong.
-As you wake up, you might feel sick to your stomach or even throw up.
+Right after surgery, your health care team will watch your vital signs, such as your heart rate and breathing.
+As you wake up, you might feel sick to your stomach.
 That’s part of the anesthesia wearing off and is common.
 If you're doing well after a few hours, you'll likely be sent home to recover.
 But if you have a lot of bleeding, bad vomiting, trouble breathing, or other issues, you'll probably stay in the hospital overnight.

 • Pain in your ears, neck, or jaw